Retail is a competitive arena. Businesses are always looking for ways to attract customers and have them return for more.

 A loyalty or rewards card is adequate if your primary purpose is boosting brand recognition for your small business.

-While a loyalty or rewards card won’t offer easy payment schemes, loyalty programs provide rewards for a customer’s continued patronage.
+While a loyalty or rewards card won’t offer easy payment schemes, loyalty programs reward a customer’s continued patronage.

-Your store card can give loyalty points every time a customer buys something from your store.
+Your store card can give loyalty points whenever a customer buys something from your store.
 The customer can use these points on a future purchase by exchanging them for other items in your store.

 Customers also love rewards like discounts, freebies, and access to limited-edition products and members-only events.
 Be creative and innovative when developing your rewards program.